adamlyttleapps/OpenAI-Proxy-PHP/README.md

 ## Overview

-OpenAIProxy-PHP is a PHP script that secures your OpenAI API key, preventing it from being exposed in your application code or transmitted in plaintext over the network.
+OpenAI-Proxy-PHP is a PHP script that secures your OpenAI API key, preventing it from being exposed in your application code or transmitted in plaintext over the network.
 This script is utilized in the AIWrapper-SwiftUI repository to enhance security.

 ## Features